pbissonho/koin.dart/website/docs/start/getting-started/koin-for-flutter.md

 > for Fluter

 Scope API is more close to the Flutter platform.
 Both `StatefulWidget` & `StatelessWidget` have extensions for Scope API: `currentScope` get the current associated Koin scope.
-This scope is created & bound to the component's lifecycle.

 You can use directly the associated Koin scope to retrieve components:

+Easy to declare your Flutter Widgets's scope:

 ```dart
 class LoginPage extends StatefulWidget {